Should You Rent-to-Own Investment Property You Own?

-Rent-to-own investment properties look and feel like traditional homes.
-These type of home sales offer a viable alternative to the traditional home loan.
-In fact, rent-to-own homes offer benefits to both the buyer and the seller.
+Rent-to-own investment property looks and feels like a traditional home.
+These types of home sales offer a viable alternative to the traditional home loan and can benefit both the buyer and the seller.

-“Rent-to-own” essentially means that the buyer is given time to purchase the home over time.
+When you use the rent-to-own investment property method for your rentals, the buyer is given the option to purchase the home over time.
 Typically, the rent-to-own transaction starts with the buyer paying an option premium.
-As its name suggests, the option premium gives the buyer a chance or “option” to buy the home at a designated point in the future.
+As its name suggests, the option premium gives the buyer a chance or “option” to buy the home at a designated time in the future.

-Generally speaking, the option premium is valued at approximately five percent of the home’s purchase price.
-As part of the rent-to-own contract, the buyer and seller will also agree on a lease term, monthly premium payments, and the sale price of the home.
-Sale price for the home must be agreed upon and listed within the contract, and must be honored regardless of the home’s actual value at the point of sale.
+Generally, the option premium is valued at approximately five percent of the home’s purchase price.
+As part of the rent-to-own contract, the buyer and seller will also agree on a lease term, monthly premium payments, and the home’s sale price.
+The sale price must be agreed upon and listed within the contract and must be honored regardless of the home’s actual value at the point of sale.

 Rent-to-own transactions are especially beneficial to buyers who will be in a stronger financial position in the next few years.
-The typical rent-to-own transaction follows these key steps:
+The typical rent-to-own transaction follows these option-to-buy steps:

 • The lease option starts with a contract.